LibreHealthIO/lh-ehr/README.md

 LibeEHR is a Free and Open Source electronic health records and medical practice management application.

-We are based on the OpenEMR project
+We are based on the LibreEHR project